p4ulinely/fintwitibov/README.md

 ## To Do

-- Endpoint to display a chart of Tweets Quantity VS IBOV Volatility.
+- Endpoint to display a chart of Tweets intensity VS IBOV volatility.
 - Endpoint to watch tweets from specific profile
 	- Generate JSON of frequencies and store them.
 - Find library, in pt-BR, to do the sentiment analysis, or find a dictionary with sentiment polarization.